Video on development of 12-18 months

-Alvin: See how happy you are when being praised!
+Alvin: See how happy you are when you get praised!

-Scene: Ah Kin and Ah Kam are walking along the street outside the park chatting.
+Scene: Ah Kin and Ah Kam are chatting while walking back to the park.

-Ah Kin: Now my wife and I have learned how to play with Yau Yau anywhere and anytime.
-Besides being at home, we can also play when going shopping like buying fruits.
-This gives her more learning opportunities.
+Kin: My wife and I have learned how to play with Yau Yau anywhere and anytime.
+And not just at home either, we also interact with her while shopping to give her more learning opportunities.

 Scene: Back to the park, Ah Kin and Ah Kam give out drinks to others.

-Scene: Few weeks later, Ah Kin, Ah Ying, Ah Shan and Alvin are in living room at Yau Yau‘s home.
+Scene: Few weeks later, Ah Kin, Ah Ying, Ah Shan, Yau Yau and Alvin are at Yau Yau‘s home.
 Yau Yau and Alvin sit on floor mat.

-Alvin: Yau Yau, after these few weeks, did your mom and dad have any progress?
+Alvin: Yau Yau, over these few weeks, have your mom and dad made any progress?

-Yau Yau: They improved a lot.
+Yau: They improved a lot!
 I am so happy.

-Alvin: See!
-I have said they are pretty smart!
+Alvin: See, I told you they are pretty smart!

-Ah Ying: Ah Shan, Yau Yau is still saying baby words.
-Why do other kids seem to do better than her?
+Ying: Ah Shan, Yau Yau doesn’t talk yet.
+Why do other kids start talking sooner?

-Ah Shan: Don’t worry too much.
-When Alvin’s elder sister was just before two, she only knew to say a few words.
-At first, I thought she had a problem.
-Later I took her to the Maternal and Child Health Centre for check-up, the nurse told me that she was just a bit slow in talking but otherwise was good.
-The nurse also taught me how to play with her and continue to observe her.
-By the age of two, she really said a lot more.
+she only said a few words to me.
+At first, I thought she might have a problem.
+So I took her to the Maternal and Child Health Centre.
+The nurse said she was fine.
+She was just a slow starter.
+The nurse taught me how to play with her and how to observe her responses.
+By the age of two, she was talking a lot more.

-Ah Kin: But Ah Ying and I are still very worried!
+Kin: But Ah Ying and I are still worried!

-Ah Shan: It’s normal that you are worried.
-Every child is different, some progress faster while some are a bit slower so don’t compare your child with other children!
-Sometimes, even if we spent a lot of effort our kid may not have significant improvement so don’t put pressure on yourself and your baby.
-If you are still worried, you can make an appointment at the Maternal and Child Health Centre.
-It is better than being cranky.
+Shan: It’s normal for you to be worried.
+Every child is different.
+Some progress faster while some are a bit slower.
+So don’t compare your children with other children!
+Sometimes, even with a lot of effort, they may not show much improvement.
+So try not to put pressure on yourself and your baby.
+If you are still worried you can make an appointment at the Maternal and Child Health Centre to seek their advice.

 Alvin: Yau Yau, uncle and auntie care for you so much!

-Yau Yau: Yes, though I’m not speaking well, they understand me more.
-We communicate with each other very happily!
+Yau: Yes, though I’m not speaking well, they understand me more.
+We communicate with each other happily!